 The Collaborative Enterprise (2008)

 From March-June 2008, I was visiting professor at Bocconi University in Milan.
 Jointly with my friend and colleague Antonio Tencati, I taught in the Environmental Management and the Corporate Social Responsibility master’s programs of Bocconi University.
 With Antonio I was working on a project called “The Collaborative Enterprise.”
-The project exploresed alternative ways of organizing and doing business to the currently prevailing competitive model.
+The project explored alternative ways of organizing and doing business in contrast with the currently prevailing competitive model.
 The current management mainstream is incapable of facing the challenges related to more sustainable patterns of development.
-All over the world innovative approaches have been developing with interesting outcomes.
-Enterprises are seeking to build long-term, mutually beneficial relationships with all of their stakeholders while trying to produce values for their whole business ecosystem.
+In different parts of the world enterprises are seeking to build long-term, mutually beneficial relationships with all of their stakeholders and to produce values for their whole business ecosystem.

 The first summary of our research project was published in a paper called “The Collaborative Enterprise” in the Journal of Business Ethics in 2008.

-On May 5, 2008 my 50th birthday was celebrated at the Norwegian School of Economics in Bergen.
+On May 5, 2008 my 50th birthday was celebrated at NHH Norwegian School of Economics in Bergen.
 At that time the European SPES Forum had a workshop in Bergen on “European Literature and the Ethics of Leadership.”
-Conference organizers Knut Ims and Luk Bouckaert dedicated the conference dinner to me.
-They created a nice book, “Liber amicorum” for me containing the messages and reflections of more than 50 friends and colleagues worldwide.
+Conference organizers Knut Ims and Luk Bouckaert created a nice book, “Liber amicorum” for me containing the messages and reflections of more than 50 friends and colleagues worldwide.

 Cambridge (2009)